alshedivat/al-folio/_pages/about.md

 ---

-I am currently a second-year Ph.D. student at Northeastern University in Boston, focusing on research in the areas of security and privacy, as well as algorithm auditing.
-My primary research interest lies in examining how various online platforms, including websites, comply with emerging privacy laws like the CCPA.
+I am currently a third-year Ph.D. student at Northeastern University in Boston, focusing on research in the areas of data privacy & security.
+My primary research interest is in the area of examining how various online platforms, including websites, comply with emerging privacy laws like the CCPA.

 As a researcher, I am passionate about understanding the intricate mechanisms that govern the online ecosystem and finding ways to improve security and privacy for users.
 My work involves analyzing various algorithms and technologies used by online platforms to identify potential vulnerabilities and recommend best practices for compliance with regulatory frameworks.